yoaquim/.vim/README.md

 **These steps won't include support for C family languages**.

 If you want that, go check out the full instructions.

+###Tern Support###

+[YouCompleteMe][28] doesn't come with support for Javascript out of the box - it does scan the current file for things you've typed, but no pure JS support.

+Luckily, [Tern][10] provides an omni-completion function that YCM can hook into; this offers really good, native Javascript completion.

 ###Color Schemes###